llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Tesla will provide a Client ID and Client Secret.
 Enter these in addon configuration and then Start it again.
 Now the `regenerate auth` setting will be automatically disabled.

+Use the [Tesla Auth app](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613) to obtain a refresh token, by entering your Callback URL, Client ID, and Client Secret on the Fleet API page.
+> In addition to creating a refresh token, this step also authorizes your Client ID to access your Tesla account the first time it runs.

 Using the Home Assistant iOS app, open the Addon Web UI and click **Enroll public key in your vehicle**.
 This should launch the Tesla app where it prompts for approval to "allow third-party access to your vehicle".
 If you have multiple vehicles, you'll need to do this on all of them.
 > Note: Your Tesla app must be key-paired with the car otherwise the public key can't be added.

-Use the [Tesla Auth app](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613) to obtain a refresh token, by entering your Callback URL, Client ID, and Client Secret on the Fleet API page.

 Configure the [Tesla integration](https://github.com/alandtse/tesla) to use this proxy.
 It should pre-fill the Client ID, URL, and certificate for you by reading them from this addon.